 TGaz Editor: Modify the following paragraph as shown below:

 Fine timing measurement allows a STA to accurately measure the round trip time (RTT) between it and another STA.
-With the regular transfer of Fine Timing Measurement frames it is possible for the recipient STA to track changes in its relative location with other STAs in the environment.
+With the regular transfer of Fine Timing Measurement frames or with regular execution of ranging sounding exchanges, (#1589) it is possible for the recipient STA to track changes in its relative location with other STAs in the environment.